Kong/docs.konghq.com/app/_hub/kong-inc/request-callout/overview/_index.md

 ### Callout that dynamically customizes the cache key via Lua code

+In this callout example:
-In this callout, note both the `cache` top-level object and the `by_lua` field in `callout.response.by_lua`.
-The former defines global caching behavior, while the latter runs Lua code modifyin the callout cache key.
+* The `cache` top-level object defines global caching behavior
+* The `by_lua` field in `callout.response.by_lua` runs Lua code modifying the callout cache key

 This example is crafted to execute Lua code in the response `by_lua`.
 A similar use case could customize the `url` field of the callout request by running Lua code setting `kong.ctx.shared.callouts.<name>` in the request `by_lua` field.